 Except as discussed below with respect to the cashless exercise of a warrant, a U.S. Holder will not recognize gain or loss upon the exercise of a warrant.
 The U.S. Holder's tax basis in the share of our common stock received upon exercise of the warrant will generally be an amount equal to the sum of the U.S. Holder's initial investment in the warrant and the exercise price of such warrant.
-It is unclear whether a U.S. Holder's holding period for the common stock received upon exercise of the warrant would commence on the date of exercise of the warrant; however, in either case, the holding period will not include the period during which the U.S. Holder held the warrants.
+It is unclear whether a U.S. Holder's holding period for the common stock received upon exercise of the warrant would commence on the date of exercise of the warrant or the day following the date of exercise of the warrant; however, in either case, the holding period will not include the period during which the U.S. Holder held the warrants.